tshepang/blog/content/Sony Vaio Pro 13 (SVP13212SGBI).md

 +++

-On **2014-02-13** I went to collect [the laptop] from [these guys], which I paid around R12500 (\~\$1200) for.
-It\'s a 4GB RAM, 128GB SSD, FHD model.
+On **2014-02-13** I went to collect [the laptop] from [these guys], which I paid around R12500 (~$1200) for.
+It's a 4GB RAM, 128GB SSD, FHD model.
 I would have happily paid for more RAM and storage, but this seems the only model available in my home country.
-I am glad that it\'s also not a touch screen\...
-I don\'t need the reflection.
+I am glad that it's also not a touch screen...
+I don't need the reflection.

 Anyways, there was much pain involved trying to get it to work.
-I struggled to get Debian booting, and I don\'t know what I did wrong because after a few attempts of trying this and that, things worked.
+I struggled to get Debian booting, and I don't know what I did wrong because after a few attempts of trying this and that, things worked.
 And man, that SSD is fast: it takes 6-7 seconds to GUI login screen.
 Package installation is also insane fast.

 There was much pain trying to get audio to work.
-Luckily [I got some help], where I needed to change two lines in
+Luckily [I got some help], where I needed to change two lines in `/usr/share/alsa/alsa.conf`:
-\`/usr/share/alsa/alsa.conf\`:

     defaults.ctl.card 1
     defaults.pcm.card 1

-VLC video didn\'t work well either, but I needed only change Video Output to **OpenGL GLX video output (XCB)**, and all was well.
+VLC video didn't work well either, but I needed only change Video Output to **OpenGL GLX video output (XCB)**, and all was well.

 Performance